ravipurohit1991/lauetoolsnn/README.md

 Version 3.0.38

 #### Requirements: (latest version of each libraries accessed on 03/04/2022)
-- Python3
-- pip
-- PyQt5
+- PyQt5 (GUI)
 - matplotlib
 - Keras
 - tensorflow
-- fast_histogram
+- fast_histogram (to be replaced with numpy in the future)
 - numpy
+- scipy (scipy transform rotation is used)
-- h5py
+- h5py (required for writing neural network model files)
-- scikit-learn
+- scikit-learn (required for generating trained model classification reports)
-- fabio
+- fabio (used for opening raw Laue tiff images)
-- networkx
+- networkx (to be replaced with numpy in the future)
-- scikit-image
+- scikit-image (used for hough based analysis of Laue patterns)
-- tqdm
+- tqdm (required only for notebook scripts)

 #### Installation
 Lauetoolsnn can be installed either via PYPI usiing the following command in terminal (this installs all dependencies automatically)